rugsmunny/JAVA22-TDD-Miniprojekt2-Karim-Sendesni/README.md

   Why?

   _One of the details regarding the assignment was to only do the least amount of refactoring necessary to make the code functional.
-While trying to keep as much of the original code as possible I realised that a lot of the tests I have had developed weren't even going to run e.g. testing invalid datatypes, null values and exceptions.
+While trying to keep as much of the original code as possible I realised that a lot of the tests I have had developed weren't even going to run e.g. testing invalid datatypes and exceptions.
-  So there is no input, null, exception, input or dataType testing done in this final version, only output and boundary testing._
+  So there is no input, exception, input or dataType testing done in this final version, only null, output and boundary testing._

   _The class provided includes no getters or setters except one getter for a list including all prime numbers found between the interval used during initiation of a Prime object.
 The constructor accepts nothing else except two int values and on top of that a Prime object is always constructed no matter what invalid int values are being used.
 Therefore I found that testing constructor functionality is only possible by checking if the list is null or not._